ldrobnik/10dlc/docs/10dlc.md

 Before registering a 10DLC campaign, you need to have an active US local phone number on your account.

 ### Registering a campaign

+- Register your campaign and outbound numbers (aka 10DLCs or Sender IDs)

 Each 10DLC campaign should describe your specific use case, and the content of SMS and MMS actually sent.